Spirit Mountain Casino (Oregon)

 Spirit Mountain Casino is a Native American casino located in Grand Ronde, Oregon, United States on Oregon Route 18.
 It is operated by the Confederated Tribes of the Grand Ronde Community of Oregon, and was created to "enhance economic self-sufficiency opportunities for the Confederated Tribes of Grand Ronde, its members and surrounding communities; to promote economic diversification by the Tribes: to support a variety of housing, educational and cultural programs under the direction of Tribal Council".
 It is the state's busiest tourist attraction, drawing three million visitors a year.

 The casino's amenities include a 254-room hotel, 90000 sqft of gaming floors, five restaurants, live entertainment and other special events.
-Games include 2000 slot machines, blackjack, craps, poker, pai gow poker, roulette, and keno.
+Games include 2,000 slot machines, blackjack, pai gow poker, roulette, and keno.